Travel

 In 2026, the process for obtaining these permits has been streamlined, reducing wait times.
 Compliance with anti-money laundering regulations is mandatory, requiring proof of funds and financial transparency.

-cities like Barcelona may impose additional requirements, such as environmental impact assessments.Legal advice from a Spanish real estate lawyer is recommended to figure out these complexities.
+Cities like Barcelona may impose additional requirements, such as environmental impact assessments.Legal advice from a Spanish real estate lawyer is recommended to navigate these complexities.

 All Property Taxes, Fees and Stamp Duties in Spain